rydmike/flex_color_picker/README.md

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/FCP-8.png?raw=true" alt="Picker 8"/>

->The "name that color" feature, using the lookup from 1566 color names, is only available in English and cannot be translated in the current version.
+>The "name that color" feature, using the lookup from 1566 color names, is only available in English and cannot be translated, in the current version.

 ### Show Color Code